 Congrats Moses Get’s A New Job

 One day while walking his sheep, Moses sees the strange phenomenon of a bush on fire and not being consumed.
 He is intrigued and asks, “Why is the bush on fire but not being consumed?”
 (Exodus 3:2-3) The commentator Chizkuni (Chezkia Ben Manoach 13th century French commentator) interprets the scene; The Jewish People are symbolised by the lowly bush.
-The fire represents the exile and the slavery.
+The fire represents exile and slavery.
 The question that Moses asks is, “How can the Jewish People survive the fires of the Egyptian servitude?”
 It is now that he hears the voice of Hashem, calling to him and instructing him to become the redeemer.

-Moses argues with Hashem, eventually accepts the task presented to him to save the Children of Israel.
+Moses argues with Hashem and eventually accepts the task presented to him to save the Children of Israel.
 He is given signs by Hashem to prove that Hashem has appeared to him.
 Moses travels to Egypt where he reconnects with his brother Aaron.
 Together they appear before Pharaoh and tell Pharaoh, to let our people go.

 New Job Easy… Or Is It?